mscroggs/24hourmaths/index.md

 This October, a <a href="http://24hourmaths.com/team.html">group of maths presenters</a> got together some mathematicians, magicians and other cool people to put on a 24-hour long online YouTube mathematical magic show.
 Each half-hour had a different special guest sharing a mathematical magic trick of some kind, giving a total of 48 tricks for you to watch and puzzle over (and since was Hallowe'en, we included some treats as well).

 The guests included:
-- Mathematician and Ri Christmas Lecturer <strong>Hannah Fry</strong>
+- Mathematician and RI Christmas Lecturer <strong>Hannah Fry</strong>
 - Stand-up Mathematician <strong>Matt Parker</strong>
 - Professional speed Rubik's cuber <strong>Sydney Weaver</strong>
 - Popular science author <strong>Simon Singh</strong>